an1604/Deceptify/README.md

 - **Active Learning and Model Improvement**: Uses helper components to enhance model responses:
   1. [Telegram Chatbot for Model Response Analysis](https://github.com/an1604/llm-telegram-chatbot-.git): A Telegram chatbot used to evaluate the model's performance.
   2. [Telegram Client for Voice Clone Attacks](https://github.com/an1604/telegram-client-flask-socketio.git): Utilizes WhisperSpeech for voice cloning.
 The server is located in the root directory 'WhisperSpeech.'
-  3. [Remote Server for Resource-Intensive Tasks](https://github.com/GurLurye/Remote_Server.git): Manages computationally heavy tasks, such as record generation from the voice model and voice cloning.

 ## Technology Stack